project-chip/matter-openwrt/README.md

-# Matter OpenWRT Feed
+# Matter OpenWrt Feed

-This repository is an [OpenWRT](https://openwrt.org) feed that packages [Matter](https://github.com/project-chip/connectedhomeip) software components for the OpenWRT operating system.
+This repository is an [OpenWrt](https://openwrt.org) feed that packages [Matter](https://github.com/project-chip/connectedhomeip) software components for the OpenWrt operating system.
 It forms part of a reference implementation for Matter device types in the Routers & Access Points category.

 Matter is a unified, open-source application-layer connectivity standard built to enable developers and device manufacturers to connect and build reliable, and secure ecosystems and increase compatibility among connected home devices.
 Visit [buildwithmatter.com](http://buildwithmatter.com) to learn more.

 ## Usage

-This repository is intended to be included as a package feed in an OpenWRT buildroot, and familiarity with the configuration and use of the OpenWRT build system is assumed in the following instructions.
-Please refer to the [OpenWRT Developer Guide](https://openwrt.org/docs/guide-developer/start) for general guidance on building an OpenWRT system.
+This repository is intended to be included as a package feed in an OpenWrt buildroot, and familiarity with the configuration and use of the OpenWrt build system is assumed in the following instructions.
+Please refer to the [OpenWrt Developer Guide](https://openwrt.org/docs/guide-developer/start) for general guidance on building an OpenWrt system.

-Note that this repository is aimed primarily at Matter implementers and OpenWRT integrators, and provides source packages only.
+Note that this repository is aimed primarily at Matter implementers and OpenWrt integrators, and provides source packages only.

 ### Adding the feed

-Add the following line to `feeds.conf` (ensure the OpenWRT `packages` feed is also present; it's definition can be copied from `feeds.conf.default` if necessary):
+Add the following line to `feeds.conf` (ensure the OpenWrt `packages` feed is also present; it's definition can be copied from `feeds.conf.default` if necessary):

 ```
 src-git matter https://github.com/project-chip/matter-openwrt.git